Melanie-Harris/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why are forms used so often in web applications and software?
+- [x] Why are forms used so often in web applications and software?
+    Forms are use often because of the functionality they bring to a web page.
+Forms allow a user to enter data in the form of text, email, radio, and other fields that are then sent to a server for processing of the data.

-- [ ] What advantages are there by using a forms library like Formik?
+- [x] What advantages are there by using a forms library like Formik?
+    A library is a collection of implementations of behavior, written in terms of a language, that has a well-defined interface by which the behavior is invoked.
+Formik library advantages include getting values in and out of form state, Validation and error messages, Handling form submission.

-- [ ] What is stateful logic?
+- [x] What is stateful logic?
+    Stateful logic is any code that uses state.
+If the behavior of a component is dependent on the state of the component then it can be termed as stateful.

-- [ ] What is a custom hook, and what does it mean to compose hooks together?
+- [X] What is a custom hook, and what does it mean to compose hooks together?
+    A custom Hook is a JavaScript function whose name starts with ” use ” and that may call other Hooks.

-- [ ] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+- [x] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+         A token includes the identity and privileges of the user account.
+Retrieving a token means you gained accesses to the users info.
+Using that info in API calls will deliver the info to the provider that you're requesting from and send a response back.

 ## Project Set Up